peterjobes/jekyll-now/_posts/2019-07-23-tested-on-the-fells.md

 There's stone steps most of the way down the path, though some sections were running so thick with water that at times it was unclear if I was on a path or in a stream.
 It was too slippy to make decent time and by the time I arrived at the bottom and saw that the bridge had been swept away I was out of both patience and luck.

 As I stared across at the climb up towards Grisedale Pike I started to wonder if I should continue anyway.
 The weather was fine, once you weren't in the clouds, and while I'd lost hours of time I could surely drag myself around if I got a second wind?
 I debated for a little while but could see that the cloud showed no sign of lifting.
 It could be risky to end up on Grisedale Pike or scrambling Eel Crags tired and with no visibility.
 I stopped my watch at the Fish Inn and joined the queue of tourists waiting for the Keswick bus.
+After 19 miles and over 2,200m of climb, my attempt was over.

 ![Strava Map of my failed Abraham's round]({{ site.baseurl }}/images/atr-2019-map.jpg){:class="editorial-highlight-center"}
-*Strava map of my failed Abraham's round*

 I'd added eight peaks to my growing list of Wainwrights but it was deflating to have to quit.
 The weather was a massive factor, it made hard work of everything over 500m and navigating in it was hard.
 In the circumstances, attempting my extended route via Maiden Moor and Hindscarth Ridge was a mistake.
 I'm left with the frustration of not knowing if I'd have finished had the weather been better.